Azure/RGCOPY/rgcopy-docu.md

 - If RGCOPY parameter `pathPreSnapshotScript` is supplied, then the specified PowerShell script is executed before creating the snapshots.
 In this case, all VMs are started, SAP is started, the PowerShell script (located on the local PC) is executed and finally **all VMs are stopped in the source RG**

 ### Application Consistency
->Snapshots of disks are made independently.
+>:warning: **Warning:** Snapshots of disks are made independently.
 However, database files could be distributed over several data disks.
 Using these snapshots for creating a VM could result in inconsistencies and database corruptions in the target RG.
 Therefore, RGCOPY cannot copy VMs with more than one data disk while the source VM is running.
 However, RGCOPY does work with running VMs that have only a single data disk (and no NetApp volume) or a single NetApp volume (and no data disk).

 In the unlikely case that database files are distributed over the data disk (or volume) and the OS disk, you must stop the VM before starting RGCOPY.
 RGCOPY does not (and cannot) double check this unlikely case.

->When using NetApp volumes, RGCOPY does not know which volume belongs to which VM.
+> :warning: **Warning:** When using NetApp volumes, RGCOPY does not know which volume belongs to which VM.
 Therefore, you must specify the volume snapshots using RGCOPY parameter **`snapshotVolumes`**.
 Not doing so results in using an outdated snapshot and inconsistent VM in the target RG.

->RGCOPY can convert a managed disk in the source RG to a NetApp volume in the target RG (and vice versa) by changing mount points.
+>:warning: **Warning:** RGCOPY can convert a managed disk in the source RG to a NetApp volume in the target RG (and vice versa) by changing mount points.
 Herby, a file backup is made from the mount points in the source RG.
 A mount point is either a disk or a NetApp volume.<BR>Before starting the backup/restore, RGCOPY double checks that there is no open file in the mount point directory.
 However, it does not check this *during* backup/restore.
 Therefore, you must you must make sure that no LINUX service or job that changes files in the mount point directories is started during backup/restore.

 ### Multiple instances of RGCOPY
 It is not allowed, running multiple instances of RGCOPY at the *same* time for deploying/changing the *same* target RG.
 However, running multiple instances of RGCOPY using the same source RG is possible with the following restrictions: